 Now, of course, Bottura doesn’t use clay but the top-of-the-line ovens but catches the spirit of the dish by allowing the gelatinous parts of the hen catch moisturize the other ingredients.
 It seems that they become “average” – the dryer ones get moist and the juicier ones don’t get dry – but actually, all of the parts are elevated.
 The clay is represented by chestnut and truffle chips laid over the hen, and to balance the heavy flavor of the roasting we found some cubes of apple marmalade, an always favorite combination.

 And after the carcass and meat were taken care of, it’s time to handle the skin and offal – nothing goes to waste.
 The skin became a crunchy disk that carried hen liver and chocolate patè and apple Savòr – the region’s version of a jam, based on the eel-smeared Saba.
-At this point, you already know that I really like pairs of meat and sweet, and it was definitely a treat, leading us to the actual sweet part of the meal.
+At this point, you already know that I really like meat-and-sweet combinations, and it was definitely a treat, leading us to the actual sweet part of the meal.

 Like the eel, we also swam up the Po and got to its origin.
-“Here the Po is born” simulates Monte Viso mountain in Piemonte, the starting point of the river.
-The origin for this dessert is Mont Blanc, and indeed you will find chestnuts, but also smoked whiskey ice-cream, Cassis mousse, while the mountain slopes are Sichuan pepper meringue shards.
+“Here the Po is Born” simulates Monte Viso mountain in Piemonte, the starting point of the river.
+The origin for this dessert is Mont Blanc, and indeed you will find chestnuts, but also smoked whiskey ice cream, and Cassis mousse, while the mountain slopes are Sichuan pepper meringue shards.
 There aren’t fewer ingredients than the previous one, but not like that one this dessert was balanced, and each ingredient supported the others and all created a harmonious dish that “made sense”.

-To keep us happy and continuing the theme of memory we were served wonderful yuzu Madeleine cookies and other kinds of delicious sweets: popping cherry sphere, “A hare in the woods” – a chocolate circle sprinkled with coffee and herbs powder, and a whole tiramisù in one small ball.
-Like in the first time we were handed on our way out a small bottle of balsamic vinegar made especially for the restaurant, and after last time we were already familiar with its culinary value.
-We bought another present for us - Bottura's philosophy and recipe book, signed by the artist.
+To keep us happy and continue the theme of memory we were served wonderful yuzu Madeleine cookies and other kinds of delicious sweets: popping cherry sphere, “A hare in the woods” – a chocolate circle sprinkled with coffee and herbs powder, and a whole tiramisu in one small ball.
+On our way out we were handed on our way out a small bottle of balsamic vinegar made especially for the restaurant, and after last time we were already familiar with its culinary value.